 Note: For the classes of fires in your specific country, please click here.

-Fire Fighting Foam Properties?
+Fire Foam Types

 As mentioned in the introduction, there are two types of foams: Class A foams and Class B foams.
 Class A foams are used to fight Class A fires, and Class B foams are used to fight Class B fires.